The Psychology of the Colour Green: Meaning, Symbolism and Wellbeing

 So many of us are exposed to the glare of electronic screens on a daily basis.
 Prolonged use of computers have been noted as having an aggravating impact on tinnitus.

-If you expose yourself to green environments, research suggests this can lower blood pressure and heart rate.
+Many of us spend long hours in front of electronic screens, which can aggravate conditions such as tinnitus.
+Research indicates that exposure to green environments may lower blood pressure and heart rate, supporting recovery and relaxation.
 If you click on this text area, you will see evidence that green stimulates recovery and relaxation and has a positive impact upon mental health.

 Sulhampstead Cattle Bridge, Kennet Canal, Art Photograph, Hugo Richardson